-Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the sac surrounding the heart to diagnose a bacterial infection.
-The Gram stain method is one of the most commonly used techniques for the rapid diagnosis of bacterial infections.
+Pericardial fluid Gram stain is a method of staining a sample of fluid taken from the pericardium.
+This is the sac surrounding the heart to diagnose a bacterial infection.
+The Gram stain method is one of the most commonly used techniques to rapidly identify the cause of bacterial infections.

 How the Test is Performed

-A sample of fluid will be taken from the sac surrounding the heart.
-Before this is done, some people may have a cardiac monitor to check for heart disturbances.
+A sample of fluid will be taken from the pericardium.
+This is done through a procedure called pericardiocentesis.
+Before this is done, you may have a heart monitor to check for heart problems.
 Patches called electrodes are put on the chest, similar to during an electrocardiogram (ECG).
 You will have a chest x-ray or ultrasound before the test.

 The skin of the chest is cleaned with antibacterial soap.
-A trained physician, often a cardiologist, inserts a small needle into the chest between the ribs and into the thin sac that surrounds the heart (the pericardium).
+The doctor then inserts a small needle into the chest between the ribs and into the pericardium.
 A small amount of fluid is taken out.

-The color, size, and shape of the cells help identify the bacteria.
+The color, size, and shape of the cells help identify the bacteria, if present.

 How to Prepare for the Test